-Georgia has seen many changes since USAID first opened a mission here in 1992.
-In the more than 20 years since then, the American people have invested more than $1.5 billion in Georgia through USAID.
+Georgia has undergone a significant transformation since USAID first began providing assistance in 1992.
+In the years since, the American people have provided more than $1.8 billion in assistance to Georgia through USAID.